Our People

 Terry is a mechanical engineer with over 25 years’ experience in pipeline, subsea facilities and cables engineering including in Australia, Asia and the North Sea.
 He has been involved in the full life cycle from conceptual, FEED and detailed design to operational integrity studies, including design, costing, construction support and consultancy engineering.
 He has also been involved in a number of research and development projects extending the boundaries of existing industry knowledge, including the STABLEpipe JIP which has developed new design methods for stability design of pipelines on erodible seabeds.
 In 2022, Terry completed his PhD at UWA focusing on research into the behaviour of cables on rocky seabeds.
 Terry now also has an Adjunct Assoc.
 Prof. role at UWA supporting the university with both teaching and researching.

-Jack Jorgensen B.Eng (1st Class Hon), MIEAust
+Jack Jorgensen B.Eng (1st Class Hon), MIEAust, PhD

 Subsea Engineer

 Jack is a professional mechanical engineer with broad technology development experience across 10 years in research, innovation, design and simulation for the energy industry, coupled with project delivery capability in design, construction & contract management, operation & maintenance and performance assessment.
 An initial career focus on simulation, data analysis, generation asset performance assessment and design has evolved to incorporate project, people and stakeholder management, business and relationship development activities, and company representation.
 He is comfortable performing and managing technical tasks, and can confidently plan, manage and execute engineering projects with sound procurement and commercial grounding.
 He is passionate about working on the development and deployment of clean energy technologies and solutions, and enjoys working in innovative team cultures to solve challenging engineering and technology problems, from first principles through to real-world solutions.
-He is also presently undertaking a Doctorate of Philosophy on the reliability of bolted connections for the offshore wind industry.
+He completed a Doctorate of Philosophy on the reliability of bolted connections for the offshore wind industry in 2025.

 Piers Larcombe PhD MSc BSc